Hire full-time talent anywhere with EOR

 Probation period in South Korea – Overview

 Employees in South Korea must complete a probation period when they begin employment.
 During their probationary periods, employees are not entitled to the same rights and benefits that an employee who has passed their probation period would be.
+In the following sections, we’ll delve into the specifics of probation periods in South Korea.

-What is the standard probationary period in South Korea?
+What is the Standard Probationary Period in South Korea?

 The standard probationary period in South Korea is 3 months.